rumanta/psn-discount-scraper/README.md

 PSN-discount-scrapper is a simple program to scrap (collect) and sort all discount games within a threshold in Playstation store.

+For more detail, please check out my output file in `example` folder

-## Usage
+## Instructions

-1.First download the folder (or the `scrapper_app`)
+1.&nbsp;First download the folder (or the `scrapper_app`)

-2.Open up your terminal (MacOS/Linux) and access the downloaded folder.
+2.&nbsp;Open up your terminal (MacOS/Linux) and access the downloaded folder.

-3.Simply run the app by run this command in your terminal:
+3.&nbsp;Simply run the app by run this command in your terminal:

 ```bash
 ./scrapper_app
 ```

+4.&nbsp;Wait for about 10 mins (may vary based on your connection speed) until the program is exited

+5.&nbsp;The output will be written in `discount_game_list.txt`

 ## [Dev] Installation